RealTimeChris/simdjson/doc/basics.md

 Adding support for custom types
 ----------------------

-There are 2 main ways provided by simdjson to deserialize a value into a custom type:
+There are 2 main ways provided by simdjson2 to deserialize a value into a custom type:

 1. Provide a [**template specialization** for member functions](https://en.cppreference.com/w/cpp/language/template_specialization#Members_of_specializations)
-   1. Specialize `simdjson::ondemand::document::get` for the whole document
+   1. Specialize `simdjson2::ondemand::document::get` for the whole document
-   2. Specialize `simdjson::ondemand::value::get` for each value
+   2. Specialize `simdjson2::ondemand::value::get` for each value
 2. Using `tag_invoke` *(the recommended way if your system supports C++20 or better)*

 We describe both of them in the following sections.
 Most users who have systems compatible with C++20 or better should skip ahead to [using `tag_invoke` for custom types (C++20)](#2-use-tag_invoke-for-custom-types-c20) as it is more powerful and simpler.

-### 1. Specialize `simdjson::ondemand::value::get` to get custom types (pre-C++20)
+### 1. Specialize `simdjson2::ondemand::value::get` to get custom types (pre-C++20)

 Suppose you have your own types, such as a `Car` struct: